Anand1923/care_project_proposal/README.md

 I am a Python backend developer with a mechanical engineering background and hands-on experience at a robotics company, where I worked on projects that bridged hardware and software in impactful ways.

-Over time, I’ve developed a solid foundation in backend development, with practical skills in:
+Over time, I’ve developed a solid foundation in backend development, with practical skills in Database design
-- Database design
-- API development
+and API development
-- System integration

 I also enjoy working on automation projects and am currently exploring cloud platforms to better understand scalable system design.